Prioritizing Attendance Around the Upcoming Holiday Breaks

 front office staff.

-A student who misses 10% (two days per month) or more of the time enrolled in school is considered chronically absent (this can include late arrivals and early pick-ups from school.)
+A student who misses 10% (the equivalent of one-two days per month) or more of the time enrolled in school is considered chronically absent - this can include late arrivals and early pick-ups from school.

 Keep your child home or seek care if they: